Reile's Acres, North Dakota: Law and government

 Reile's Acres uses the city commission style of government.
 Four commissioners and a mayor are elected at large.
 The current mayor is Shane Amundson.
 The commission meets monthly.
 One municipal judge is also elected at large.

 Reile's Acres fire services are provided by nearby West Fargo through an agreement.

 Economy

 Reile's Acres does not have any commercial enterprise within the city limits.
 Workers commute to the Fargo-Moorhead area or beyond.

 Recreation

 Reile's Acres has three city parks, one located on 45th St and 39th Ave that hosts a large park and little league ball diamond, one off of 35th Avenue which provides playground equipment, picnic areas, tennis courts, an ice skating rink, a baseball diamond and other typical park amenities.
 The city park shelter contains the city office and typically serves as the home of city commission meetings.
 The other park is located off of Landview Road and contains playground equipment and a picnic area.

 Education

-All K-12 children attend either the West Fargo School District, the Fargo School District or the Northern Cass School District.
+All K-12 children attend either the West Fargo Public Schools, the Fargo Public Schools or the Northern Cass School District.